North Korea Threat: Nuclear War If US, South Korea ‘Fire Even A Single Bullet’

 “The Korean People’s Army will reduce the bases of aggression and provocation to ashes with its invincible Hwasong rockets tipped with nuclear warheads and reliably defend the security of the country and its people’s happiness in case the US and the South Korean puppet forces fire even a single bullet at the territory of the DPRK.”

-The threatening release comes as the U.S. and South Korea engage in military exercises.
+The threatening release comes as the U.S. and South Korea engage in military exercises, including a mock invasion of North Korea.
 It also followed the words of U.S. Secretary of State Rex Tillerson, who, while speaking during a visit to Japan on Thursday (March 16), assessed the North Korea de-nuclearization efforts of the past two decades as “failed.”
 According to NBC News, he suggested a “new approach” in dealing with Pyongyang was necessary and called on the eastern Asian nation to forego its nuclear weapons program.

 The following day, Tillerson, speaking in South Korea, clarified what was meant by “new approach.”